-• When the Setup Password is set, the following prompt appears when you press F2 to enter the BIOS Utility at boot-up.

-Setup Password

-Type the Setup Password and press Enter to access the BIOS Utility.

-When the Power-on Password is set, the following prompt appears at boot-up.

-Type the Power-on Password (a. symbol appears for each character you type) and press Enter to use the computer.
-If you enter the password incorrectly, an x symbol appears.
+- When the Supervisor Password is set, a prompt appears when you press F2 to enter the BIOS Utility at boot-up. - Type the Supervisor Password and press Enter to access the BIOS Utility.
+If you enter the password incorrectly, a warning message appears.
+Try again and press Enter. - When the User Password is set and the Password on boot parameter is enabled, a prompt appears at boot-up. - Type the User Password and press Enter to use the computer.
+If you enter the password incorrectly, a warning message appears.
+Try again and press Enter. - When the Hard Disk Password is set, a prompt appears at boot-up. - Type the Hard Disk Password and press Enter to use the computer.
+If you enter the password incorrectly, a warning message appears.
 Try again and press Enter.

-When the Hard Disk Password is set, the following prompt appears at boot-up.

-Type the Hard Disk Password (a. symbol appears for each character you type) and press Enter to use the computer.
-If you enter the password incorrectly, an x symbol appears.
-Try again and press Enter.

 Important!
 You have three chances to enter a password.
-If you successfully entered the password, you are presented with a correct entry symbol.

-If you fail to enter the password correctly after three tries, the following message or symbol appears.
+If you fail to enter the password correctly after three tries, the system halts.

-Setup

-Incorrect password specified.
-System disabled.

-Power-on/Hard Disk

 Slide and hold the power switch for four seconds to shut down the computer.
 Then turn on the computer again, and try again.
 If you fail to enter the Hard Disk Password, please contact your dealer or an authorized service center.